Sunday, August 10, 2008

 Weights and Measures

-My understanding (actually non understanding) of imperial weights and measures can be told through two conflicting stories.
-I remember my father taking me and my brother for a walk in Savernake Forest when I was about twelve years old (so that was probably 1977).
-He got chatting to a local man.
-I have a memory of him being a blacksmith but I would not vouch for that.
+My lifelong incomprehension of imperial weights and measures can be told through two stories.
+The first concerns a memory of my father taking me and my twin brother for a walk in Savernake Forest when we were about twelve years old.
+In the forest my father got chatting to a local man.
+I have a memory of him being a blacksmith but I would not vouch for that (he seemed like a character out of a Thomas Hardy novel).
 The conversation turned to weights and measures.
-I remember this man arguing with passion and intelligence about the stupidity of the government for introducing the metric system and just how profound the loss the imperial system was going to be.
-I was only half engaged with this argument at first (It was just dad talking with a man) but towards its end I became more interested.
-What he said made perfect sense to me at the time, but unfortunately, being 12 years old, I could not remember even the gist of the argument.
-Only the mood of the talk lingered, and it was a powerful mood, shaped around a form of an argument the substance of which was entirely gone.
-S
+I remember this man pontificating to my father with passion about the short-sighted stupidity of the government for introducing the metric system and getting rid of the imperial system.
+Unfortunately, being only 12 years old at the time, I could not remember what was said in this argument, only the passionate way it was being expressed.

-The second story goes like this.
+The second story concerns the teaching of weights and measures.
 I was born in the UK in 1965 and the metric system was introduced in 1971.
-Thus, the teachers at my primary school were grappling with the new weights and measures system at the same time as my foundational sense of it was being instigated--and my initial grasping of it was flavoured, shall we say, with a certain amount of politically-tinged muttering.
-However, the metric system made sense to me: 100 centimetres to a metre; 100 metres to a kilometre—even though I had no real conception of what these lengths looked like.
-The imperial system on the other hand was baffling—12 inches to a foot; three feet to a yard; god knows how many feet to a mile!
-And weights were different again: 16 ounces to the pound; 14 pounds to a stone—where was the logic in that?!
-I would try to work out the pattern in these figures, (assuming as I did that a pattern must exist) but try as I might, there did not seem to by any rational principles underpinning it.
-In short, I really could not understand why people felt so strongly about keeping this wholly arcane, idiosyncratic system.
+Thus, the teachers at my primary school were grappling with the new system at the same time as my foundational knowledge of it was being taught.
+Suffice to say, I think my initial understanding of metric was grasped with a certain amount of politically-tinged mutterings.
+However, the metric system made sense to me: 100 centimetres to a metre; 100 metres to a kilometre—even though I had no real conception of what these lengths looked like, the system itself was easy to grasp.
+On the other hand the imperial system was just plain baffling—12 inches to a foot; three feet to a yard; god knows how many feet to a mile!
+And weights were different again: 16 ounces to the pound; 14 pounds to a stone—where was the logic in that?
+My problem was that I had assumed that imperial measurements belonged to a system but try as I might, I could not work out any rational principles underpinning it.
+So when it came to choosing between one and the other I really could not understand why people would prefer what to me was a wholly arcane, senseless system.

 In all the English-speaking countries, land is traditionally measured by the acre, a very old Saxon unit that meant "field" as a unit an acre was originally a field of a size that a farmer could plough in a single day.
 The acre was never visualized as a square, it is long and narrow: one furlong by 4 rods.
 A furlong was the length that could be ploughed before the horses needed to be rested which worked out at 40 rods (presumably a rod is something to do with the length of the wood of the plough).
 The distance the constitutes the 'width' of a field also measured out in chains - 1 chain is the distance a team of horses could go back and forth before their harnesses (the ‘chain’) were taken off and the animals rested for the day.
 This amounted to four furlongs: four furrows in the ground measuring 4 rods in width.